2016 TAYLOR TXH350L Image

 Cranes utilized animals and humans for power until the mid-19th century.
 This all changes rapidly when steam engines were developed.
 At the turn of the century, Internal combustion or IC engines as well as electric motors emerged.
 Moreover, cranes became designed out of steel and cast iron rather than wood.
 The new designs proved longer lasting and more efficient.
 They can obviously run longer as well with their new power sources and therefore complete bigger tasks in less time.

-• Doosan IC Forklifts Texas
+• Nissan Warehouse Forklifts Texas

-• Terex Self Erect Cranes Texas
+• Terex Electric Scissor Lifts Texas